tamberg/fhnw-idb/data-acquisition/README.md

 ## Temperature & Humidity

-[DHT11](https://github.com/tamberg/fhnw-iot/wiki/Grove-Sensors#temperature--humidity-sensor-dht11) is the most common temperature and humidity module for Arduino and Raspberry Pi.
+[DHT11](https://github.com/tamberg/fhnw-iot/wiki/Grove-Sensors#temperature--humidity-sensor-dht11) is a common temperature and humidity sensor.

 We will use this sensor as an example for